 BOEM has adopted the Society of Petroleum Engineers' (SPE) Petroleum Resource Management System.
 Under this system, reserves are defined as those portions of identified oil or gas resources that can be extracted using current technology.
-Reserves represent quantities of hydrocarbons, which are anticipated to be commercially recovered from known accumulations from a given date forward.
+Reserves represent quantities of hydrocarbons, which are anticipated to be commercially recovered from known accumulations.

-The Reserves Inventory Program represents a significant part of the Resource Evaluation scope and further contributes to:
+The Reserves Inventory Program represents a significant part of the Resource Evaluation responsibilities and further contributes to:

 - Energy supply